1. Confidential Information:

 3.1 For the purpose of this clause the following terms shall have the following meanings:

-(a) Data Controller: shall have the meaning of ‘controller’ set out in Article 4(7) of the GDPR.
+(a) Data Controller: shall have the meaning of ‘controller’ set out in Article 4(7) of the UK GDPR.

-(b) Data Processor: shall have the meaning of ‘data processor’ set out in Article 4(8) of the GDPR.
+(b) Data Processor: shall have the meaning of ‘data processor’ set out in Article 4(8) of the UK GDPR.

-(c) Data Protection Legislation: means, for such time as they are in force in England and Wales, the DPA, the GDPR and all related legislation which may supplement, amend, implement or replace them and which relates to the protection of individual’s rights in their personal data and the protection of their privacy.
+(c) Data Protection Legislation: means, for such time as they are in force in England and Wales, the DPA, the UK GDPR and all related legislation which may supplement, amend, implement or replace them and which relates to the protection of individual’s rights in their personal data and the protection of their privacy.

 (d) Data Subject: means an individual who is the subject of Personal Data.

 (e) DPA: means the Data Protection Act 2018.